 Brooklyn Titan vs WinkBed Plus

-- The firm support from the innerspring build is comparable to the Big Fig.
+- The firm support from the innerspring build in the WinkBed Plus is comparable to the Big Fig.

 - The WinkBed Plus provides a thicker pillow top layer, giving it a slightly softer feel than either the Titan or the Big Fig.